kailash-manasarovar/statement/docs/timeline/2024/october.md

 - The dismissal was unlawful, as per my solid Spanish contract.
 - The dismissal letter even explains the company is aware it is unlawful, but I'm supposed to accept it anyway.
 - I don't.
-- I instruct a lawyer in Madrid to help me who quickly appears to be on Polygon's side... but may turn out to be on mine which is nice.
+- I instruct a lawyer in Madrid to help me who quickly appears to be on Polygon's side... but may turn out to be on mine, which is nice.
-- Even though they said they had fired the whole team, I suspect  [Hansraj Bodani](../2023/november.md#polygon) keeps his job.
+- Even though they said they had fired the whole team, I suspect  [Hansraj Bodani](../2023/november.md#polygon) kept his job.
 - The other member of my team, Anthony, is given work with one of Polygon's strong partners, `gateway.fm` a few months later.
 - As you can imagine, I'm devastated, and I know the whole thing is rotten to the core.
 - Again, while criminal gangs stalk me, poison and drug me, and continually attempt to finish me off, it's hard to think clearly about anything and make solid decisions a normal person having a normal peaceful life might.
-- From the dismissal at Polygon - the last link I had to an *apparently* lawful existence with a bunch of assumed human rights - I've just been trying to stay alive.
+- The dismissal at Polygon was the last link I had to an *apparently* lawful existence with a bunch of assumed human rights.
+- Since then, I've just been trying to stay alive.

 ### Intense online stalking and hacking